Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Introduction

-The article is organize as follows: In section \ref{sec:setting} we introduce more precisely the Vlasov-Newton Fokker-Planck equation and set the problem.
-In section \ref{sec:linear}, we solve the linearized Vlasov-Newton Fokker-Planck equation in Bargman representation, providing the dispersion relation, eigenvectors and adjoint eigenvectors.
-This recovers already known results with a new method.
-We then turn to the case where the homogeneous stationary solution is weakly unstable, and provide a non linear unstable manifold expansion of the dynamics \ref{sec:nonlinear}.
+The article is organize as follows: In section \ref{sec:setting} we introduce more precisely the Vlasov Fokker-Planck equation and set the problem.
+In section \ref{sec:linear}, we solve the linearized Vlasov Fokker-Planck equation in Bargmann representation, providing the dispersion relation, eigenvectors and adjoint eigenvectors.
+When the reference homogeneous stationary solution is stable, this proves the "stochastic stability" of Vlasov equation's resonances with a new method.
+We then turn to the case where the homogeneous stationary solution is weakly unstable, and provide in section~\ref{sec:nonlinear} a non linear unstable manifold expansion of the dynamics.
 This allows us to discuss the effect of the Fokker-Planck operator on the Crawford's singularities, our main result.
 We conclude with several remarks and open questions.
-Several technical parts are detailed in appendices.
+Some technical parts are detailed in appendices.